makersacademy/problem-solving/README.md

 # Problem Solving

 Congratulations, you are one step closer to getting your issue resolved!
-Make sure you read about the [PreCourse problem solving process](process.md) beforehand.
+Make sure you are familiar with the [PreCourse problem solving process](process.md) before proceeding.

 ## How to use this repo